backstage/backstage/docs/auth/oidc.md

 [Identity Resolver][1] page, it explains how to write a custom resolver as well as linking the built in resolvers of backstage.

+The default OIDC provider does not support SignIn, we need to add such support by adding a resolver for a SignIn request.

-As an example if you're setting up OIDC provider with Azure IDP, you could reuse the built in resolvers, or create one yourself in `packages/backend/src/plugins/auth.ts`:
+As an example if you're setting up OIDC provider with Azure IDP, you could reuse the built in resolvers, or create one yourself in `packages/backend/src/plugins/auth.ts`.

+At the time of writing the default OIDC provider doesn't have resolvers, we could reuse one from the Microsoft Auth provider, but we'll create one from scratch to ilustrate the scenario where the existing resolvers from other providers don't match what we want:

 ```diff
 import {